CycloneDX/sbom-utility/docs/custom-examples.md

 #### Example:

-Using the custom configuration file `test/custom/config-cdx-metadata-has-elements.json` for this validation check is as follows;
+Using the custom configuration file `TBD` for this validation check is as follows:

 ```json